mzabrisk/election-analysis/README.md

 ![](https://github.com/mzabrisk/election-analysis/blob/2cbdaea5bd233a05aa0b2c103220ab2144b7352c/Resources/modified_dict.png)

 Of course, with the way national elections are currently organized in the US, electoral votes need to be tracked.
-This code would still work up through the state level, but additional changes would be necessary to translate teh state-level results into electoral college votes.
+This code would still work up through the state level, but additional changes would be necessary to translate the state-level results into electoral college votes.